GoogolGenius/RavyAPI.py/README.md

 Feel free to create pull requests and issues.
 Just be civil, kind, and respectful.

 This is my first library, so if you have any suggestions or questions, please let me know!
-Reach out via GitHub Issues or Discord `GoogleGenius#7487`.
+Reach out via GitHub Issues or Discord `@googlegenius`.